Top Democrat cites Kavanaugh's 'outcome-driven' legal philosophy as reason to deny him due process

 KEY DETAILS SHIFT IN FORD'S STORY, AS PURPORTED WITNESSES LINE UP TO DISPUTE HER VERSION OF EVENTS

+All of the individuals that Ford has said were at the house during the alleged assault -- including Kavanaugh, Mark Judge, classmate Patrick Smyth, and her own longtime friend, Leland Ingham Keyser -- have denied knowledge of the episode, under penalty of felony, in interviews with the Judiciary Committee.
+Ford has said she does not recall who owned the house where the alleged attack occurred, nor why there was a gathering there or exactly when the incident occurred.

-At a fiery press conference last week, the Hawaii Democrat blasted “the men in this country,” blaming them for sexual assault and urging them to “just shut up and step up."
+Nevertheless, at a fiery press conference last week, the Hawaii Democrat blasted “the men in this country,” blaming them for sexual assault and urging them to “just shut up and step up."
 She added: “I expect the men in this country and the men on this committee, because we all signed onto this letter, to demand an FBI investigation."

 That led Republicans to accuse Hirono and other Democrats of hypocrisy over the case of U.S. Rep. Keith Ellison, who is running for attorney general of Minnesota.
 Ellison has received only muted criticism from top Democrats, and the Democratic National Committee weighed in on the abuse allegations against him for the first time only hours before polls closed in his key primary race last month.